dermatologist/fhirql/README.md

 Fhirql is a spring boot adaptation of hapi fhir server.
 This can be used as a template for extending generic FHIR server for specific use cases.
 See the example projects below.
 I have updated it to FHIR-R4 and spring-boot 2.2.

+## FHIR® R4 (HL7 Fast Healthcare Interoperability Resources, Release 4)

-## Other projects using this as server
+## Other projects that using this as backend

 * [:fire: The FHIRForm framework for managing healthcare eForms](https://github.com/E-Health/fhirform)
 * [:eyes: Drishti | An mHealth sense-plan-act framework!](https://github.com/E-Health/drishti)